iq-motion-control/iq-module-communication-doc/docs/manual/manual_stow.rst

 The *Low Power Hold Max Brake Error* defines how far away from the target position the module can be before transitioning from braking to actively holding the position.
 For example, if the *Low Power Hold Max Brake Error* is set to 0.2 radians, then if the module is braking, it will switch to actively holding its position once the error from the target is greater than or equal to 0.2 radians.
 The module will then actively move back towards its target position until it is within the *Low Power Hold Allowed Target Error*, at which point it will switch back to braking.

+It is important to consider the tradeoff between reduced power consumption and acceptable position error when using this feature.
+Swapping into brake mode reduces power consumption, but it allows the module to move more easily out of the stow target position, and the *Low Power Hold Max Brake Error* explicitly defines an acceptable amount of error from the target stow position.
+Therefore it is important to consider what level of position error is acceptable for any given application, and if no error is acceptable it may be better to use Hold Stow Angle as the stow ending behavior instead.

 This process of transitioning back and forth between actively holding the position and braking depending on the module's error from the target and its current state is summarized in the diagram below.